suleenwong/Gmail-API-Python/README.md

 **Step 4: Authenticate**

 Before running the program initial setup is necessary.
-Make sure a working credentials.json file from the [Gmail API setup](GmailAPIsetup.md) is in the project folder.
+Make sure a working credentials.json file from the [Gmail API setup](GmailAPIsetup.md) is in the project folder and the Gmail account has been added as a test user for the Google Cloud project.

 Next, from the command line, execute the following command:
 <br>